 When we talk to our children in a dismissive way, we send a message we never intended: “Your feelings don’t matter.”

-If we continue to belittle or dismiss our children’s struggles, they’ll shut down.
-They’ll quit talking to us and we’ll never know about their struggles.
-When they repress their feelings, bigger problems develop: self-injury (including eating disorders), self-medication with alcohol or drugs or pornography, and more.
+If we continue to belittle or dismiss our children’s feelings, they’ll shut down.
+They’ll quit talking to us, then we’ll never know about their struggles.
+When they repress their emotions, bigger problems develop: self-injury (including eating disorders), self-medication with alcohol or drugs, pornography, food, or something else.

 - “I’m so sorry you’re having a rough day.”